What is the Public-Private Partnership (PPP)?

 #3 – Management and Operating Agreements

 These are mostly short term contracts (2-5 years) in which a private player is engaged in a fixed fee-based system to undertake certain tasks falling under the category of managing or operating a public project.
-This involves no asset transfer and is generally undertaken to try out private players before full privatization is undertaken so as to analyses the difference in the performance and come to a conclusion of whether or not privatization is an answer to the situation that needs betterment.
+It involves no asset transfer and is generally undertaken to try out private players before full privatization is undertaken so as to analyses the difference in the performance and come to a conclusion of whether or not privatization is an answer to the situation that needs betterment.

 #4 – Leases/ Affermage

 - As this leads to the private player bearing greater risks, they have greater autonomy.
-At times the government’s rent is fixed so the risk of the collection increases for the private player because that is the source from which they pay back the government, therefore the pricing is in the hands of the private player.
+At times the government’s rent is fixed, so the risk of the collection increases for the private player because that is the source from which they pay back the government; therefore, the pricing is in the hands of the private player.
 Also, the agreement is for a longer-term (8-15 years)

 Generally, Power and energy sector uses this form of Public-private partnership PPP

 - These are long term in nature, and it gives the private player the freedom of investment or sourcing financing.
 Therefore, greater autonomy when compared to leases.
 Ownership is still with the government, and therefore BOOT agreements are out of the scope here as they expand to Build own operate and Transfer.